kotasuizu/node-red-contrib-watson-token-generator/README.md

 # node-red-contrib-watson-token-generator

-A Node-RED node that accepts a Watson service's credentials and URL and returns an auth token.
+A Node-RED node that accepts a Watson service's credentials and URL, returns an auth token.

 ## How to Install